rounakdatta/my-best-of-reddit/README.md

 - Make the text in the images searchable by uploading it to Google Photos or a similar OCR-supported platform

 ## Get started
 To use the service, you can choose to use my hosted version [@MyBestOfRedditBot](https://t.me/MyBestOfRedditBot), or self-host it yourself.
-Self-hosting is recommended if you're paranoid about me storing your Reddit [^1] credentials.
+Self-hosting is recommended if you're paranoid about me storing your Reddit [^1] credentials and data.

+Once on a chat with the bot,
+- Use `/start` to get initial instructions
+- Use `/authorize <>` to send in your credentials
+- Use `/getall` to get all the images the application has retrieved so far
+- Use `/clear` to delete your credentials from the application's database

 ### Run it directly (not recommended, development only)
 1. Use [@BotFather](https://t.me/BotFather) bot on Telegram to create your own bot credentials.